Governance and Board

 Note: *appointments to follow

-As the development progresses, a further four resident trustees will be appointed and by the end of the development, the resident trustees will replace the developer trustees.
+With one resident trustee appointed thus far, as the development progresses, a further three resident trustees will be appointed and by the end of the development, the resident trustees will replace the developer trustees.

 All Directors must act in the best interests of the charity regardless of how they are appointed to the Board.
 See diagram above.